pachyderm/pachyderm/README.md

 [![GoDoc](https://godoc.org/github.com/pachyderm/pachyderm?status.svg)](https://godoc.org/github.com/pachyderm/pachyderm/src/client)
 [![Slack](http://slack.pachyderm.io/badge.svg)](http://slack.pachyderm.io)

-# A Containerized Data Lake
+# Pachyderm: A Containerized Data Lake
 Pachyderm is [Git for Data Science](pachyderm.io/pfs.html).
 We offer complete version control for data and give your data scientists the same first-class development tools as software developers.
 Pachyderm is ideal for building machine learning pipelines and ETL workflows because we version and track track every model/output directly to the raw input datasets that created it (aka: [Provenance](pachyderm.readthedocs.io/advanced/provenance.html)).

 Pachyderm is built on Docker and Kubernetes.
 Since everything in Pachyderm is a container, data scientists can use any languages or libraries they want (e.g. R, Python, OpenCV, etc) without any additional infrastructure overhead.